 While fraud in Planning Center Giving is incredibly rare, there's always a chance your church's Giving account could be susceptible to fraudulent activity.
-Preventatively, we take extreme measures to ensure your profile data is protected from those with malicious intent, and your donor's payment methods are stored outside of Giving, within Stripe, a Level 1 PCI Service Provider.
+To try to prevent this, we take extreme measures to ensure your profile data is protected from those with malicious intent, and your donors' payment methods are stored outside of Giving, within Stripe, a Level 1 PCI Service Provider.

 However, fraud can affect donors and churches alike, so we've outlined some steps both parties can take should they suspect fraud within a Giving account.

-- How you discovered the potentially fraudulent account (searching for your church online, notified by a donor etc.)
+- Tell us how you discovered the potentially fraudulent account (searching for your church online, notified by a donor etc.)

 Fraud is not something we take lightly and we'll do what we can to help you get this issue resolved as quickly as possible.